 "Tell me your story" - how to develop your career narrative (MS Stream) - This session explores the power of stories in a careers context and guides you through the principles of developing your own good story for different purposes.

-Attending an employer event is an excellent way to find out about the world of work, direct from industry professionals.
+Attending an employer event is one of the best ways to find out about the world of work, direct from industry professionals.
 It's also an invaluable opportunity to build your confidence when meeting employers, and develop important skills such as commercial awareness and networking.
-There are many different event formats, and something for everyone!

 - Build your professional network and put your questions to recruiters